 - 4.12.1 The Municipality may:

 - Consolidate any separate accounts of persons liable for payments to the Municipality,

 - Credit any payment by such a person against any account of that person, and

 - Implement any of the debt collection and credit control measures provided for in these regulations in relation to any arrears on any of the accounts of such a person.

 - 4.12.2 When payment is received from a debtor, the principle of oldest debt first will be followed and consumer accounts credited as such.
 Credits will be allocated as follow:

-- Interest.
+- □ Interest.

 - Arrears.

 - Assessment Rates (current account).

-- □ Refuse (current account).
+- Refuse (current account).

 - □ Sundry (VAT) (current account).

-- Electricity (current account).
+- □ Electricity (current account).

 4.12.3 Prepaid electricity may only be bought if other service charges are fully paid up.
-In the event of other service charges in arrears, 50% of the proposed prepaid sales must be allocated to the service charge arrears.